daria-serkova/aws-cdk/audit-services/README.md

 9. Integrates with existing data management systems to provide a unified compliance approach.
 10. Scales with organizational growth to maintain consistent data privacy oversight.

-### 6. Operational Auditing for IT Environments
+### #6: Operational Auditing for IT Environments
 **Scenario**: IT departments need to audit changes and configurations in infrastructure, including software deployments and system updates.

 **Benefits**:
-- Logs configuration changes and deployments.
+1. Logs and tracks all configuration changes and software deployments for detailed oversight.
-- Alerts for unauthorized changes.
-- Comprehensive audit trails for troubleshooting.
+2. Provides real-time alerts for unauthorized or unexpected changes to maintain system integrity.
+3. Delivers comprehensive audit trails to assist in troubleshooting and diagnosing issues.
+4. Enhances visibility into IT infrastructure modifications and their impacts.
+5. Supports compliance with internal policies and external regulations by documenting changes.
+6. Automates auditing processes to reduce manual tracking and administrative overhead.
+7. Facilitates quick identification and resolution of configuration-related issues.
+8. Ensures secure and accurate records of all system updates and deployments.
+9. Integrates with existing IT management tools for a streamlined auditing approach.
+10. Scales with IT infrastructure growth to maintain consistent operational oversight.

-### 7. Supply Chain and Logistics Monitoring
+### #7: Supply Chain and Logistics Monitoring
 **Scenario**: Retail and manufacturing companies need to audit supply chain activities, including inventory management and supplier interactions.

 **Benefits**: